Being a photographer, I see things acutely. With passion. With feeling.

-I am currently training to be able to cycle around the coastline of Ireland (+- 2800 Kilometers), this coming summer.
+I am currently a few days away from starting to cycle around the coastline of Ireland (+- 2800 Kilometers), .
 I plan on cycling approximately 80 kilometers per day, 5 days per week and camping 5 nights a week.

 At the end of the trip, I am planning on having the last surgery that I still need to get my vision to a point that I can see distance and read normally with glasses.
 This will also help allay the debilitating migraines I am having fairly constantly from the tremendous eye strain I always have.

-I will be documenting the entire trip, through an almost daily blog, photography and some video (this is where my intensive photojournalism course comes in handy 🙂 ).
+I will be documenting the entire trip, through an almost daily blog, photography and some video including aerial footage where allowed.

 I plan on visiting as many off-the-beaten-path locations as I can to truly experience Ireland’s beauty, vitality and the warmth of it’s people.